 155 Maplewood Avenue,

 The theatre was enormous and was one of the largest in New Jersey.
-It was cut into three and later four screens in the late-1980’s and early-1990’s.
+It was closed in 1988 until 1990 when it reopened, cut into three and later four screens.

-“It is my general recollection however that the extravagent interior is still under modern covering… and a small part of the ceiling (with egg and dart moulding) can be seen peeking out of the dropped ceiling in one of the rooms.
+“It is my general recollection however that the extravagant interior is still under modern covering… and a small part of the ceiling (with egg and dart moulding) can be seen peeking out of the dropped ceiling in one of the rooms.
 It is a candidate for restoration for sure, and it is in a very progressive town that gets behind these sort of things.
-The theater is still a huge success as a 4-plex and there is little chance of it going out of business.”
+The theatre is still a huge success as a 4-plex and there is little chance of it going out of business”.